-The discount rate used to measure the Combined Pension Plan liability was 6.50%.
+The discount rate used to measure the Combined Pension Plan Total Pension Liability (TPL) was 6.50%.
 The projection of cash flows used to determine the discount rate assumed City contributions will be made in accordance with the provisions of the Governing Statute, including statutory minimums through 2024 and 34.50% of Computation Pay thereafter.
 Members are expected to contribute 13.50% of Computation Pay.
 For cash flow purposes, projected payroll is based on 90% of the City's Hiring Plan payroll projections through 2037, increasing by 2.50% per year thereafter.
 This payroll projection is used for cash flow purposes only and does not impact the Total Pension Liability.
-The normal cost rate for future members is assumed to be 15.55% for all years.
+The normal cost rate for future members is assumed to be 16.75% for all years.
 Based on these assumptions, the System's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the Total Pension Liability.

-The discount rate used to measure the total pension liability for the Supplemental Plan was 6.50%.
-The projection of cash flows used to determine the discount rate assumed that City contributions will equal the employer's normal cost plus a twenty-year amortization payment on the 2020 unfunded actuarial accrued liability and a ten-year amortization method beginning in 2021.
+The discount rate used to measure the Total Pension Liability for the Supplemental Plan was 6.50%.
+The projection of cash flows used to determine the discount rate assumed that City contributions will equal the employer's normal cost plus a twenty-year amortization payment on the January 1, 2020, unfunded actuarial accrued liability and tenyear amortization payments on each year's actuarial gain or loss beginning on January 1, 2021.
 Member contributions will equal 13.50% of Supplemental Computation Pay.
-Based on those assumptions, the Supplemental Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+Based on those assumptions, the Supplemental Plan's Fiduciary Net Position (FNP) was projected to be available to make all projected future benefit payments of current plan members.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the Total Pension Liability.